To ensure your Blue Bag recycling is picked up, residents should follow the following guidelines:

 How many blue bags can I generate per week?

-There is no limit to the number of blue bags you may generate, so long as each bag does not exceed the maximum acceptable size and is clear blue.
+There is no limit to the number of blue bags you may generate, so long as each bag does not exceed the maximum acceptable size and is transparent.

 I live in Nelson.
 Do I need to put a special sticker on my blue bag like I have to with my garbage?

-The Regional District and the City of Nelson employ a user pay system for garbage pick up.
+The City of Nelson employs a user pay system for garbage pick up.
 There is no user fee attached to recyclables.
 “Tag-a-Bag” stickers are not required but blue bags must be securely tied or fastened shut.

 I live in Nelson.
-Can I take my blue bag to the Nelson Transfer Station?
+Can I take my blue bag to the Grohman Transfer Station?

 I live in a multi-residential dwelling.
-Can I still participate in the Blue Bag program?
+Can I still participate in a recycling program?

 I live in the City of Nelson.
 How do I know if my dwelling will be included in the Blue Bag program curbside pickup service?